kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 This section guides you through submitting a bug report for this project.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻, and find related reports 🔎.

-Before you create an issue, check if its existing or not.
+Before you create an issue, check if it exists or not.
 When creating one report include as many details as possible.
 The information you provide will help others to resolve it.

 **Note:** If you find a Closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-**Note:** Before submiting a bug report make sure that you are on the latest commit.
+**Note:** Before submitting a bug report make sure that you are on the latest commit.

 **How to Submit A Good Bug Report**

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After figuring out the issue, create an issue on that repository and provide all the information, screen shot also if necessary.
+After figuring out the issue, create an issue on that repository and provide all the information, and screenshots if necessary.

 Explain the problem and include additional details to help maintainers reproduce the problem: